 In a situation where everybody is responsible, who is really responsible?

-There's also the question of exclusivity.
-Are you the vISO's only client?
-In many circumstances, the reason hiring a vISO is cost-effective is because their resources are shared among multiple clients.
-If the relationship is not exclusive, have you taken appropriate steps to ensure the vISO can:
+There's also the question of data separation and responsiveness.
+It is not likely you are the vISO's only client.
+In many circumstances, the reason hiring a vISO is cost effective is because their resources are shared among multiple clients.
+I When outsourcing an vISO, it is important to take appropriate steps to ensure the vISO can:

 When determining whether to outsource to a vISO, it is important to consider all the possibilities and limitations involved.

 Most vISOs would not spend every day with your employees, engaging in your local community, and building relationships with your clients.
-Because of this, you need to consider if the vISO would be able to represent your organization in the same way as an on-staff ISO.
-There are many advantages a third-party can bring to the table, but ultimately, they would function as a third-party extension of your business and not as an employee.
+Because of this, you need to consider if the vISO would be able to represent your organization well, if needed.
+There are many advantages a third party can bring to the table, but careful consideration should be made to make sure they are the right "fit."

 All of this brings us to the pinnacle point.
 While you may be able to outsource some security responsibilities to a vISO, you cannot outsource accountability.
 The organization's senior management and Board of Directors will always be held ultimately accountable for all decisions and actions taken by the organization.
 This includes both the successes and the failures of the business.

 According to the FFIEC, there are six key qualities of an ISO, including sufficient authority, stature within the organization, and independence.
 An ISO, and especially a CISO, is an integral part of an organization's senior management team.
 As such, they must be a trusted individual who is authorized to make business-altering decisions on their own.
-If corporate leadership is confident a vISO can represent the business well and make independent decisions, it may be a viable choice, but it remains one of notable risk, nonetheless.
+Corporate leadership needs to be confident in their vISO's ability to represent the business well and make independent decisions.

 • Invest in your internal staff to grow an ISO.
 If you still wish to have or need a standalone ISO, consider investing in the growth of your internal staff by offering educational and certification opportunities.
 Additionally, keep in mind this position is susceptible to high burnout and turnover.
 As such, do what you can to keep the workload manageable.